hharryyf/gdl2qbf/README.md

 * We designed and implemented an efficient encoding and quantification method that converts Ext(G) to QASP(G).

-**The experients in the paper can be found in archive/, note that in the paper, we did G -> Ext(G) by hand using definition 2 in the paper, not by the automated converter!
+**The experients in the paper can be found in archive/.
+Note that by the time the paper was submitted, we did G -> Ext(G) by hand using definition 2 in the paper, not by the automated converter!
 Hence, if you rerun our tool-chain, some minor differences in the statistics can be expected, but the trend won't change.**

 ## Dependencies